Officials League Information

 AAU Ice Hockey Officials Registration Process:

-Officials under 18 years of age will need a parent:
+Officials under 18 years of age will be registered as part of your seminar acceptance.

 Officials 18 and over: